10 Tips for Saving Money on Prescription Drugs

 It may seem counterintuitive but don’t store medications in the bathroom where it’s steamy and hot.
 “This can reduce the potency,” says Engle.
 “You don’t want to open up an expensive bottle of medicine and see it all clumped together because it’s full of moisture.”

 Store your medications in a cool, dry place out of the sun and out of children’s reach.
-When in doubt, ask your pharmacist for specific advice on storing your medicine.
 Some may require refrigeration.
+If you're unsure, ask your pharmacist for specific advice on storing your meds.